chrootlogin/docker-nextcloud/README.md

 **Why does the start take so long?**

-When you run the container it will sync the Nextcloud bundled apps with your persistent data folder.
-If Nextcloud was updated or runs the first time it will have to sync much data.
+When you run the container it will reset the permissions on the /data folder.
+This means if you have much data, it takes some time.

 **Why don't you use PHP 7?**